CoderOMaster/graph_rag/README.md

 ## 🚀 Project Highlights

-- **Bitcoin Code Mining**: Crawl GitHub for Bitcoin-related `.py` and `.js` files, enabling code search, analysis, and downstream LLM-based code understanding.
+- **Bitcoin Code Mining**: Crawl different bitcoin related sites for data
-- **Graph-RAG for Code**: Build a knowledge graph from code entities and relationships.
+- **Graph-RAG for Code**: Build a knowledge graph from data entities and relationships.
 Enable graph-constrained retrieval and reasoning for LLMs.
-- **Semantic Search**: Store code/document embeddings in Milvus for fast, scalable semantic search.
+- **Semantic Search**: Store document embeddings in Milvus for fast, scalable semantic search.
 - **End-to-End Pipeline**: From web crawling to entity extraction, graph construction, embedding, and RAG querying—all in one place.

 ---